interclip/interclip/README.md

 A handy-dandy clipboard sharing tool to share URLs between devices and users.

+Clips use intentionally short, shareable five-character codes.
+Treat those codes as public bearer links and do not use Interclip for passwords, tokens, or other secrets.

 Check it out at [interclip.app](https://interclip.app).

 <a name="clients"> </a>